3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

 (XEN) ****************************************
 ```

-The solution of this problem is to set again the GIF before the self-NMI
+The solution to this problem is to set again the GIF before the self-NMI
 test.
-We have used the STGI instruction to this purpose.
+We have used STGI instruction for this purpose.
 We have created the
 function in the secure virtual machine (SVM) header file (`svm.h`):

 ```C